 Story of Incredible Construction: The Konkan Railways

-Reason for Konkan Railway: India has of the greatest and 4th largest rail network in world and almost every part of India was connected via rail network excluding some parts of eastern India.
-Britishers also kept their hands off to this as they also knew that developing railway line in this part of India is a tough job and requires lot of manpower and money and in case they succeed they will have to fight with nature.
+Reason for Konkan Railway: India has of the greatest and 4th largest rail network in the world and almost every part of India was connected via rail network excluding some parts of eastern India.
+Britishers also kept their hands off to this as they also knew that developing railway line in this part of India is a tough job and requires a lot of manpower and money and in case they succeed they will have to fight with nature.
 To construct a rail line becomes difficult in rainy season as this part of India receives some of the highest rainfall in the country.
-Since one side was the Arabian Sea and on the other side the Great Western Ghats therefore tunneling was difficult.
+Since one side was the Arabian Sea and on the other side the Great Western Ghats, therefore, tunneling was difficult.
 Not only rocks but also the highlands were made of soft and clayey soil.
-The problem was further aggravated by land acquisition as it needed the organization to negotiate with forty two thousand land owners.
-All these troubles made successive rail ministers to keep their hands off, but it severely affected the trade and transportation.
-The local merchants had to follow a much longer route thereby increasing the cost of transportation.
-Finally Indian Government approved the construction of railway line and on September 15, 1990 foundation stone at Roha was laid.
+The problem was further aggravated by land acquisition as it needed the organization to negotiate with forty-two thousand landowners.
+All these troubles caused successive rail ministers to ignore this project, but it severely affected the trade and transportation of the local region.
+The local traders had to follow a much longer route thereby increasing the cost of transportation.
+Finally, Indian Government approved the construction of railway line and on September 15, 1990 foundation stone at Roha was laid.

-A walk through Railway Line: Entire Konkan Railway line passes through 3 three Indian states i.e. Maharashtra, Goa and Karnataka.
-There are 56 railway stations and entire line is single track with no electrification.
-Track is designed for a maximum speed of 160 km/hr.
+A walk through Railway Line: Entire Konkan Railway line passes through 3 three Indian states i.e. Maharashtra, Goa, and Karnataka.
+There are 56 railway stations and the entire line is single track with no electrification.
+The track is designed for a maximum speed of 160 km/hr.
 The route provides some of the best natural views and scenic beauty.
-As Arabian Sea is on one side and lush green Sahyadri Mountains on other, nearly 2000 big and small bridges and 92 tunnels were constructed.
-At the time of completion all the longest tunnel of India were present on this line and the Karbude Tunnel (6.5 km) was the longest one.
-Panvell Viaduct (210 ft.) constructed on this line was third tallest viaduct in Asia when the line was completed.
+As the Arabian Sea is on one side and lush green Sahyadri Mountains on other, nearly 2000 big and small bridges and 92 tunnels were constructed.
+At the time of completion, all the longest tunnel of India were present on this line and the Karbude Tunnel (6.5 km) was the longest one.
+Panval Viaduct (210 ft.) constructed on this line was third tallest viaduct in Asia when the line was completed.
 The entire length can be divided into three parts on the basis of state it crosses.
 They are:

 - Length in Maharashtra